A Comprehensive Guide to Local Business SEO in 2025

 When you’ve decided on some keywords that you’d like your content to revolve around, and some questions you want to answer, take the time to search for those keywords and questions.
 We discussed search intent above – now it’s time to match our content to intent.

-When we look up “wine winnipeg”, we immediately get GMB results and a list of stores that sell wine.
+When we look up “wine winnipeg”, we immediately get a GBP results and a list of stores that sell wine.
 That tells us that people searching the term generally have transactional intent, so it may not be best to optimize informational content for the term.
 Conversely, when we look up “date night winnipeg”, we get the following results:

 search intent